Prominent Cuban dissident economist Oscar Espinosa Chepe dead at 72

 Espinosa returned to Cuba in the 1980s and worked for the central bank until he was fired in 1996 because of his disagreements with economic policy.

-He complained of constant surveillance by Cuban security officers outside his cramped one-bedroom home in Havana, where he received visitors in a small living room lined wall-to-wall with books.
+He complained of constant surveillance by Cuban security officers outside his cramped one-bedroom home in Havana, where he received visitors in a small living room lined wall-to-wall by books.

 Saladrigas said Espinosa had raised many of the same questions about Cuba's Soviet-style economy that are now being freely debated on the Communist-run Caribbean island as President Raul Castro, who replaced his ailing brother Fidel in 2008, presides over its reform.